Kuhl earns first win in 2 years as Pirates top Brewers 7-2

 Brewers: OF Avisail Garcia got the day off.
 Counsell pointed to Garcia’s heavy workload since veteran Lorenzo Cain opted out of the 2020 season as the main reason to let Garcia — hitting .208 over the last week — sit.

-Pirates: RHP Keone Kela left just five pitches into his third appearance of the season.
-Kela, slated to be the closer, exited after throwing a strike to Brock Holt two batters into the ninth. … RHP Kyle Crick (right shoulder/lat strain) threw another bullpen session on Friday and could be nearing his return.
+Pirates: RHP Keone Kela left just five pitches into his third appearance of the season due to right forearm tightness.
+Pirates manager Derek Shelton said the move was made out of an abundance of caution.
+Pittsburgh currently has five relievers on the injured list. … RHP Kyle Crick (right shoulder/lat strain) threw another bullpen session on Friday and could be nearing his return.
 Crick last pitched on July 27.

 UP NEXT